-- 25. In the last 5 years, has your agency undertaken an information audit to assess how well your agency, and agency staff, are complying with regulatory, business and community requirements for creating and managing information assets?
+24. In the last 5 years, has your agency's information management been audited to assess how well your agency, and agency staff, are complying with regulatory, business and community requirements for creating and managing information assets?
 These requirements are outlined in your information governance and other corporate documents.

-- 1 Yes in the last 2 years

-- 2 Yes between 2 and 5 years ago

-- 3 No [Please go to question 27]